-Karen Weigert served as chief sustainability officer for the City of Chicago.
-She was appointed in 2011.
-As chief sustainability officer Weigert worked to guide the city’s sustainability strategy and implementation, bringing innovative, practical solutions throughout the work of the city.
+Karen Weigert is a nonresident senior fellow of global cities at the Chicago Council on Global Affairs.
+In 2011 she was appointed chief sustainability officer for the City of Chicago, working to guide the city's sustainability strategy and implementation, and bringing innovative and practical solutions throughout the work of the city.

 Weigert is a producer and writer for the documentary film Carbon Nation which is focused on solutions to climate change.
 She is also a former board member of CNT, Foresight Design Initiative, and Earth School Educational Foundation.
 Weigert graduated from the University of Notre Dame (Phi Beta Kappa) and Harvard Business School.